Wirbelwind03/CY-Fighters/README.md

 Project for school.
 (Playing in a full screen terminal is recommended)

-(Download CY-Fighters v1.0.0 release if the updated repository doesn't work)

 A (unfinished) C classic turn based game.

 # Inputs